krantos/code-challenge-factorial/bug-report/README.md

 2. Navigate to this url: http://qainterview.pythonanywhere.com/
 3. Click on the link 'Terms and Conditions'
 3. **Expected:** Clicking on 'Terms and Conditions' should redirect to /terms
-4. **Current:** Clicking on 'Terms and Conditions' link redirect to /privacy
+4. **Current:** Clicking on 'Terms and Conditions' link is redirecting to /privacy

 ### Attachments:

 <img src="/bug-report/images/terms_and_conditions_link.gif" width="650px">

-## Bug 10: Privacy link redirects to the wrong page
+## Bug 12: (UI) Privacy link is redirecting to the wrong page

 ### Information